Therapists in Berkeley

 Amy Banas, Ph.D.

-Dr. Amy Banas (PSB 94027758) is a Psychological Associate who earned her PhD in Human Development from the University of California, Berkeley, where she researched human decision-making related to violence and aggression.
 Amy completed her traineeship in the Piedmont Unified School District, focusing predominantly on adolescent mental health and school-based therapy.
 She has also served as a lay counselor for many years through the Stephen’s Ministry program, which provides mental health support to community members who otherwise could not afford care.
 Amy is currently supervised by Dr. Benjamin Evare (PSY 29833).

 Amy’s approach to therapy is warm, holistic, and client-centered, often peppered with some humor.
 In addition to DBT-informed practices, she uses CBT, existential-humanistic, and solution focused methods to form hypotheses about what is going on and then works collaboratively with the client to - as a team - build, test, evaluate and revise strategies for the best path toward client goals.